A CALL TO SERVICE

 We need a new model — one that calls an emerging generation of journalists to service, reporting in under-covered corners of America.

 Think City Year, ‘Teach for America’ or 'Code for America' for journalists — a public service program we call Report for America.
-The initiative, launching in early 2018, deploys outstanding emerging journalists into newsrooms around the country to report on under-covered topics and communities.
+The initiative deploys outstanding emerging journalists into newsrooms around the country to report on under-covered topics and communities.
 The model draws on successes of national and community service movements, as well as recent innovations in local news.
 An initiative of the nonprofit media organization The GroundTruth Project, it is structured to harness the skill and idealism of an emerging group of journalists plus the creative spirit of local news organizations.
-RFA will NOT be government funded.
+RFA is NOT government funded.
 Rather, its unique structure and funding formula will dramatically expand the base of donors supporting local journalism.

 Early supporters include:

 Google News Lab, The Lenfest Institute for Journalism, Knight Foundation, The Tow Foundation, Craig Newmark Philanthropies, Galloway Family Foundation, Select Equity Group Foundation, The Emma Bowen Foundation, The Center for Investigative Reporting and Reveal Labs, and Solutions Journalism Network.